hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 locations.
 In contrast, in a regional cluster, cluster master nodes are present in multiple zones in the region.
 For that reason, regional clusters should be preferred.

+* `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the cluster.
+Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` that would delete the cluster will fail.

 * `addons_config` - (Optional) The configuration for addons supported by GKE.
     Structure is [documented below](#nested_addons_config).